vitordutra/tcp-udp-example/README.md

 Example of TCP and UDP using Node.js

-How to run tcp.js:
+* How to run tcp.js:

-Run Debug Server on VS Code (F5)
+> Run Debug Server on VS Code (F5)

-Type in shell:
+then type in shell / terminal:

-telnet 127.0.0.1 8080
+> telnet 127.0.0.1 8080
 OR
-telnet localhost 8080
+> telnet localhost 8080

 Test by sending strings to the local server
 Read the output

 ---------------------------------------
-How to run udp.js:
+* How to run udp.js:

-Type in shell:
+Type in shell / terminal:

-How to run tcp.js:

 Run Debug Server on VS Code (F5)